dschadow/CloudSecurity/README.md

 Configuration files are not protected at all, even sensitive configuration properties are stored in plain text.

 ### Profile cipher
 This profile uses Config Server functionality to encrypt sensitive properties.
 It requires either a symmetric or asymmetric key.
-The sample is based on asymmetric encryption and is using a keystore (`server.p12`) which was created with the following command:
+The sample is based on asymmetric encryption and is using a keystore (`server.jks`) which was created with the following command:

-    keytool -genkeypair -alias configserver -storetype PKCS12 -keyalg RSA \
+    keytool -genkeypair -alias configserver -storetype JKS -keyalg RSA \
       -dname "CN=Config Server,OU=Unit,O=Organization,L=City,S=State,C=Germany" \
-      -keypass secret -keystore server.p12 -storepass secret
+      -keypass secret -keystore server.jks -storepass secret

 The Config Server endpoints help to encrypt and decrypt data: